bragamat/leviosajs/README.md

 # It's LEVIOSA, not leviosaaah!

-- This CLI helps you to bundle reactjs components from the terminal. :rocket:
+- This CLI helps you to bundle react components from the terminal. :rocket:

 ### HOW TO USE